SILARUDDINSHAIK/CodingChallenge/README.md

 # Coding Challenge
-This repository had done as a part of the technical assessment and consists of deploying a simple analytics workload using AWS services.
+This repository had done as a part of the coding challenge and consists of deploying a simple analytics workload using AWS services.

 ### General flow of working